h3r0TOz3r0/Attack-Defend/README.md

 Do not share with anyone outside our team

+Core Team Values:
+    1. All team members firmly believe Alex Heldstab is a skiddie.
+    2. All team members believe windows95 was the greatest OS of all time
+    3. All team members will not hack anything running gentoo.
+    4. All team members will abstain from using Kali Linux.
+    5. All team members will not kick dogs.
+    6. All team members will love all cats.
+    7. All team members will branch Armor.
+    8. All team members will smile, constantly!

 To Do List:

 - [ ] War-Plans (list of tasks to perform)